gloriapul/61040-portfolio/assignments/assignment2.md

 > a set of Hobbies with
 >> an active status Boolean

-> a set of Communities with
->> an active status Boolean

 > actions\
 > setName (user: User, displayname: String)
 >> requires the user to exist in set of users\